 - 4–5 years: 1% of value

 - 5 years+: None

 Real estate investing involves risk, but you may have potential for strong returns.

 - Diversification.
 Portfolios contain a diverse mix of commercial and residential properties that generate revenue differently.
 Depending on which investment plan you choose, you can invest in growth or income eREITs and eFunds.

 - Low entry requirements.
 You can start investing with at least $500.
 However, this won’t give you access to all eREITs and eFunds.

 Any returns you make with Fundrise are taxed as ordinary income along with the following downfalls:

-Hidden costs.
-Underlying REIT fees, fund development fees, asset origination costs, liquidation charges and early redemption fees aren’t mentioned in the fee schedule.
+- Additional costs.
+You may directly or indirectly take on fund development fees, asset origination costs, liquidation charges and early redemption fees.

 Compare with other real estate investing platforms